Skip to content

 Art der Prüfung

 For attending students: 1.
 Individual written exam (60%): consists of open and closed questions based on the lectures and related literature.
+This assessment method particularly addresses ILOs 1, 3 and 5.
 2. Group case analysis and presentation (40%): case studies with questions will be assigned to small groups of students.
 Groups will present their case analysis to the class at designated times during the course lectures and will have to deliver their presentation slides beforehand.
+This assessment method particularly addresses ILOs 2, 3 and 4.
 For Non-attending Students: They must contact the lecturer within the first four weeks of the course.
-Non-attending students are graded based on the individual written exam (70%) and an individual case analysis (30%) which has to be submitted as a written report.
+Non-attending students are graded based on the individual written exam (70%) - which particularly addresses ILOs 1, 3 and 5 - and an individual case analysis (30%) which has to be submitted as a written report and particularly addresses ILOs 2, 3 and 4.

 Bewertungskriterien